2017 Flood Information

 - FEMA reviews IEMA’s request for declaration

-- President may sign a Federal Disaster Declaration
+- President approves or denies a Federal Disaster Declaration

 - Red Cross hotline: 847-220-7495